Datureli/frontEndLearning/README.md

 * Learn English IT words - to go to this section, go to navigation by pressing hamburger menu and select "Angielski"
 * The English section is divided into four categories:
   - Describe yourself - this function randomizes sentences in English from the board.
   - Learning words - displays words in English with their translation into Polish.
-After the user has gone through the ten questions, a modal window will appear     	 prompting the user to repeat the words.
+After the user has gone through the ten questions, a modal window will appear,     	 prompting the user to repeat the words.
 In the future, after clicking "yes", a test will appear to check the user's knowledge.
-  - Industry dictionary - this feature is under development, this function will connect to the dictionary API and display the words with their translation.
+  - Industry dictionary - this feature is under development.
+This function will connect to the dictionary API and display the words with their translation.
   - Flashcards - just flashcards, after clicking on the selected flashcard, it shows the answer to the question.
 Contains a randomizing function.